Akshay-Hegde/PyroCMS-Module-Events-Manager/README.md

  * Plugin with 2 methods
  * Widget for displaying upcoming events
  * Events are index for searching in admin panel or the visitor's side
+* __Roles__
+ * Restrict access to Categories, Custom Fields, Colors, Export and Settings
+ * Unselecting "Can edit any event" will prevent users from editing and deleting events they did not create.

 ### Designers